ryik5/BookLibraryManager/README.md

 5. Search for a book by part of its author, title, publish year, or total pages.
 6. Save the list of books into an XML file (implemented in a separate .dll).

-The library is implemented in .NET/C# version 9.0.
+The library and plugins are implemented in .NET/C# version 9.0.

 ## Project Structure